 I`m sure you have already spotted the advantage here.

-We are no longer have to worry about having Authenticator application on another device as a backup in case our phone was lost or damaged.
+We no longer have to worry about having the Authenticator application on another device as a backup if our phone was lost or damaged.

-However, there is a small problem with having all your OTP codes on a small device attached to your key chain.
+However, there is a small problem with having all your OTP codes attached to your key chain on a small device.

 What happens if you lose or someone steals your YubiKey?

 Don`t panic if your Yubikey was lost or stolen.
 The good news is that no one can read the secret keys stored on your Yubikey.
 By design, Yubikey is a write-only device.

 On the other hand, if you haven’t secured your Yubikey by password, anyone can view the OTP codes by merely installing the Yubico Authenticator application on the phone or computer and plugging in or touching the NFC.